Barotse Campus – February 2025

 We had a great time at Barotse Campus.
-Michael taught The Pentateuch course to 11 students.
+I taught The Pentateuch course to 11 students.
 Renée had wonderful conversations and teaching time with the ladies.

 Some highlights of our time at Barotse Campus